Avaya Holdings Corp. (AVYA) Cl - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

 What is this Case About: Avaya Holdings Corp.
-(AVYA) Failed to Disclose Deficient Internal Control Over Financial Reporting
+(AVYA, Financial) Failed to Disclose Deficient Internal Control Over Financial Reporting

 According to the complaint, during the class period, defendants failed to disclose that the Company's internal control over financial reporting was deficient and the Company had failed to design and maintain effective controls over its whistleblower policies and its ethics and compliance program.